A New Leaf (film): Alternate versions

 After May would not show Paramount Pictures a rough cut of the film ten months into editing, Robert Evans took away the film from her and recut it, although she had the right to approve the final cut in her contract.
 May's version was rumored to run 180 minutes, and contained the two murders in Ritchie's story, as well as subplots about misogyny.
 Evans shortened it to 102 minutes.
 Angered by the alterations, May tried to take her name off the film, and unsuccessfully sued Paramount to keep it from being released.

-The original story included a subplot in which Henry discovers from the household accounts that Henrietta is being blackmailed on dubious grounds by lawyer McPherson, and another character played by William Hickey.
+The original story included a subplot in which Henry discovers from the household accounts that Henrietta is being blackmailed on dubious grounds by lawyer Andy McPherson (Jack Weston), and another character played by William Hickey.
 Henry poisons both of them.
 This darkly casts Henry's eventual acceptance of a conventional life with Henrietta as his "sentence".
 Paramount eliminated this subplot.
 (In the early 1990s, head of Paramount Repertory Michael Schlesinger asked that the vaults be searched to see if the trims had survived, in the hopes of restoring May's original cut; nothing was found.)

 Roger Ebert of the Chicago Sun-Times discusses this issue in his review: "Miss May is reportedly dissatisfied with the present version; newspaper reports indicate that her original cut was an hour longer and included two murders.
 Matthau, who likes this version better than the original, has suggested that writer-director-stars should be willing to let someone else have a hand in the editing.
 Maybe so.
 I'm generally prejudiced in favor of the director in these disputes.
 Whatever the merits of Miss May's case, however, the movie in its present form is hilarious, and cockeyed, and warm."

 Vincent Canby of The New York Times remarked, "Not having seen Miss May's version, I can only say that the film I saw should be a credit to almost any director, though, theoretically at least, Miss May is right.
 The only thing that gives me pause is the knowledge that its success will probably be used in the future as an argument to ignore the intentions of other directors, but with far less happy results."